mickeykedia/mickeykedia.github.io/README.md

-Repository for a website to host visualizations I'm working on.
+### Personal website

+Contains links to projects etc that I have worked on.